 Guardrails

-Architectural fitness function is a measurable test that confirms that the system remains suitable for changes within specified limits.
+A fitness function is a measurable check that confirms the system remains fit for change within predefined limits.

 Characteristics

-- ArchUnit - architectural rules through unit tests (Java)
+- ArchUnit — dependency and layer rules through unit tests in Java.

-- Danger - automation of code review checks in CI
+- Danger — automated change and review checks inside CI.

-- Fitv / Fitness Validator - an internal tool for monitoring rules and technical debt
+- FitV / Fitness Validator — an internal tool for monitoring architectural rules and technical debt.

 Book